-- In bipolar I disorder, a person has manic or mixed episodes (an episode when symptoms of mania and depression occur together) and almost always, has depression as well.
-If you have just become ill for the first time and it was with a manic episode, you are still considered to have bipolar I disorder.
-It is likely that you will go on in the future to have episodes of depression, as well as mania - unless you get effective treatment. - In bipolar II disorder, a person has only hypomanic (a mild form of mania) and depressive episodes, not full manic or mixed episodes.
-Bipolar II is frequently misdiagnosed.
-This type is often hard to recognize because hypomania may seem "supernormal", especially if the person feels happy, has lots of energy, and avoids getting into serious trouble.
-If you have bipolar II disorder, you may overlook hypomania and seek treatment only for your depression.
-Unfortunately, if the only medication you receive is an antidepressant, there is a risk that
+- In bipolar I mood disorder, a person has manic or mixed episodes (an episode when symptoms of mania and depression occur together) and almost always, has depression as well.
+If you have just become ill for the first time and it was with a manic episode, you are still considered to have bipolar I mood disorder.
+It is likely that you will experience future episodes of depression, as well as mania - unless you get effective treatment. - In bipolar II mood disorder, a person suffers only hypomanic (a mild form of mania) and depressive episodes, not full manic or mixed episodes.
+Bipolar II mood disorder is frequently misdiagnosed.
+This type is often hard to recognize because hypomania may seem supernormal, especially if the person feels happy, has lots of energy, and avoids getting into serious trouble.
+If you have bipolar II mood disorder, you may overlook hypomania and seek treatment only for your depression.
+Unfortunately, if the only medication you receive is an antidepressant, there is a risk that the medication may trigger a high, or set off frequent cycles.

-- the medication may trigger a "high", or set off frequent cycles. - In rapid cycling bipolar disorder, a person has at least four episodes per year, in any combination of manic, hypomania, mixed or depressive episodes.
-This course pattern is seen in approximately 5%-15% of patients with bipolar disorder.
-It sometimes results from "chasing" depressions too hard with antidepressants, which may trigger a high followed by a crash (i.e. you keep going up and down as if on a roller coaster). - Schizoaffective disorder, is a term used to describe a condition that in some ways overlaps with bipolar disorder.
+- In rapid cycling bipolar mood disorder, a person has at least four episodes per year, in any combination of manic, hypomania, mixed or depressive episodes.
+This course pattern is seen in approximately 5%-15% of mental healthcare users with bipolar mood disorder.
+It sometimes results from chasing depressions too hard with antidepressants, which may trigger a high followed by a crash (i.e. you keep going up and down as if on a roller coaster). - Schizoaffective disorder, is a term used to describe a condition that in some ways overlaps with bipolar mood disorder.
 In addition to mania and depression, there are persistent psychotic symptoms (hallucinations or delusions) during times when mood symptoms are under control.

-In contrast, in bipolar disorder, any psychotic symptoms that occur during severe episodes of mania or depression end as the mood returns to normal.

-Cyclothymia can be diagnosed if a person has a low grade, chronic and fluctuating disturbance.
+In contrast, in bipolar mood disorder, any psychotic symptoms that occur during severe episodes of mania or depression end as the mood returns to normal. - Cyclothymia can be diagnosed if a person has a low grade, chronic and fluctuating disturbance.
 In cyclothymia there are mild highs and lows, which are not severe enough to be diagnosed as a full manic or depressive disorder.

-What causes the symptoms of bipolar disorder?
+What causes the symptoms of bipolar mood disorder?

-In the course of bipolar disorder, different kinds of mood episodes can occur:
+In the course of bipolar mood disorder, different kinds of mood episodes can occur: